JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/README.md

 See [🔥here🔥](https://github.com/JeongHwaSik/Deep-Learning-for-Computer-Vision-All-From-Scratch/blob/main/A2/linear_classifier.ipynb) for more details about singe linear layer network.

 ### A2-2.
 Two Layer Linear Neural Network
 A two layer linear neural network is trained from scratch on the CIFAR-10 dataset for image classification.
+As I mentioned in A2-1, I implemented the forward and backward passes of two linear layers all from scratch without using `nn.Linear.forward()` and `loss.backward()`❗️
 Experiments were conducted with neural networks using different hyper-parameters (hidden dimension for below-left figure, regularization term for upper-right figure, learning rate for upper-left figure) and found out that the optimal validation performance of **52.32%** was achieved!

 <img width="1200" alt="Screenshot 2024-12-26 at 12 08 33 AM" src="https://github.com/user-attachments/assets/b52daa94-8461-489d-ac7d-cc2612cd3499" />